 Because there’s a lot of actors that cut together very well because you have to piece together their good performances and it’s actually difficult.
 And then people go and say, oh this person’s great.

 But it takes a lot of work to get there.
 But the fact that Fred liked him so much was great.

 Q: Why is music such an important character in this story?

 James: I think that music is really the character of Peter Quill’s mom, so his relationship with his mother is through the music.
-And music’s an important thing in my own life.
+And music is an important thing in my own life.

-The music was a way we kept everybody grounded in something that was attached to earth, something that was familiar in the midst of all this unfamiliar stuff.
+The music was a way we kept everybody grounded in something that was attached to earth.
+Something that was familiar in the midst of all this unfamiliar stuff.
 Something that was an emotional tether, basically, to earth.

 If you haven't seen the latest trailer, here's a taste of the music!
 (I've watched it at least 25 times, but who's counting?)